LuisMendesDev/Microsoft-E5-Project/README.md

 Basic HTML, CSS and JS

 I still don't know where to begin developing an API for Microsoft, I'll need more time to figure out

+1- Learn how to use GitHub
+2- Understand what to code regarding MS Office E5